bread-man88/blog/_posts/2025-03-14-simple-nvim-config.md

 Surprise, this is already done!
 Neovim has a built in completion type called "omni completion" that the LSP will hook into by default.
 You can read about it at `:h compl-omni`.
 When in insert mode, you can trigger it with `<C-X><C-O>`.
 To see the full list of completions available with `<C-X>`, check out `:h ins-completion`.
 The Neovim docs even give you a way you could upgrade this to autocomplete as you type, which you can see at `:h compl-autocomplete`.

 ## Formatting

+For formatting we'll use a plugin called Conform.
+Formatting works very similarly to the LSP in that you just need your formatter in your `$PATH` and Conform will pick it up.